jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - Trips if it sees a forward fault and receives no blocking signal, then sends a DCB signal backwards
 	- Sends the signal backwards because the fault will either be interrupted downstream or it will interrupt the fault itself if it doesn't receive a DCB signal
 	- After DCB trip, sends a transfer trip signal forward to the device across the line (this trips it out in the case of a radial fed fault)
-- If it sees a reverse fault, will send DCB signal forward because the fault will either be interrupted downstream or...
+- If it sees a reverse fault, will send DCB signal forward
 	- Will trip if there's a reverse fault and comms are down - could be a bus fault
 - Slower than POTT (~60ms)